Early Weight Averaging meets High Learning Rates for LLM Pre-training: Supplementary Experiments and Results

-In this section, we provide additional experiments and results that supplement our understanding of the findings presented in the main paper.
-Averaging very initially i.e. before $~\text{8K}$ steps during training may not always yield beneficial results (refer to Figure \ref{fig:supp_plots}).
+Averaging very initially i.e. before $~\text{8K}$ steps during training may not always yield beneficial results (Figure \ref{fig:supp_plots}).
 However, the technique does start showing efficacy fairly early in the training process.
 We highlight this phenomenon by presenting experimental results with the Pythia-1B model using a held-out set of PILE-bookcorpus2 and PILE-enron emails.
 We observe that \method{} trajectory undergoes a phase transition at the 8K training step.
-Beyond this transition, significant improvements in test performance can be seen (refer Figure \ref{fig:supp_plots}).
+Beyond this transition, significant improvements in test performance can be seen.
 Such a phase transition may not occur for all Pythia LLMs.
 Following this phenomenon we presented our results starting 21K steps in Figures \ref{fig:pile1B}-\ref{fig:pile12B}.
 We further examine this phenomenon through the lens of linear mode connectivity.

 To better comprehend the linear model connectivity of checkpoints, we perform a convex combination of model checkpoints at different training stages.
 For instance, a model checkpoint at 2K and 20K can be combined in this manner: $\alpha \times \params_{2k} + (1 - \alpha) \times \params_{20k}$.
 In Fig. 10, we plot word perplexity as a function of $\alpha$ using PILE-bookcorpus2.
 Here we observe that initially the model checkpoints are not linear mode connected.
 However, based on the evaluated checkpoints shown in Figure \ref{fig:lmc}, we posit that the model checkpoint attains linear mode connectivity (LMC) quite early and maintains this property until the end of training.